 2021 Honda CR-V Hybrid: What's It Like to Live With?

-Edmunds' experts are living with and testing out a CR-V Hybrid Touring for one year
+Edmunds' experts lived with and tested a CR-V Hybrid Touring for one year

 |Miles Driven||Average MPG|

 - Disappointing real-world fuel economy after one year of driving

 - We never once got the EPA-estimated 38 mpg combined

 - Otherwise our CR-V Hybrid was comfortable and versatile

 • Our test vehicle: 2021 Honda CR-V Hybrid

 • Base 2021 CR-V Hybrid MSRP: $31,785 (including destination)